 Carradales is Kintyre's Only 5 Star Gold VisitScotland Guest House.

 It has also the WINNER of The Federation of Small Businesses "Diversity & Inclusion" Award Scotland 2023.

 With open fires in the lounge, and a cosy log burner in the dining room, guests can kick back and relax at Carradales.
 Professional chef, Steve, creates exceptional meals using the very best locally-sourced ingredients.
 This part of the Kintyre Peninsula is very popular with walkers, cyclists, whisky enthusiasts, outdoor lovers, game shooters and golfers.
 Carradale Golf Course is just 5 minutes away, and Machrihanish Dunes is 30 minutes away.
 With excellent hospitality and a gentle style, Carradales offers a relaxing and homely environment, and Maurice and Steve offer the warmest of welcomes.

 What are the rooms and facilities on offer at Carradales?

 There are 4 en suite bedrooms at Carradales, all named after local castles: Tarbert, Dunaverty, Skipness and Saddell.
 Each room has been individually-designed, and feature double or super king-sized beds with Egyptian cotton bed linen, and en-suite bathrooms with underfloor heating.
 Two of the rooms have double-ended baths and separate showers.
 There are complimentary toiletries, made by a local producer, along with luxury robes and slippers.
 Each room is provided with a range of teas, hot chocolate and filtered water, along with some delicious homemade shortbread.
-On the first night, there's even a dram of local whiskey, for a nightcap.
 USB sockets and superfast WiFi are available, and there is a flatscreen TV in each room.